 You should state if the hypothesis has been supported or not.
 Your readers can then decide if they agree or disagree with your conclusions.
 This is the basis of scientific debate.
-If the data obtained is not sufficient to support or reject the hypothesis state why and propose further work that will help to generate more data allowing you can draw a firmer conclusion.
+If the data obtained is not sufficient to support or reject the hypothesis state why and propose further work that will help to generate more data allowing you to be able to draw a firmer conclusion.

 You should include here sources of error that might effect the results.
 Remember a good scientist is always self critical.

 If you have used measuring apparatus such as weighing scales for mass or glassware for measuring volumes then you may need to calculate the percentage error of the measuring apparatus.
 The formula is the smallest graduation halved then divide that number by the volume or mass measured.
 Finally multiply by 100 to get a percentage.

 If you have used a pipette to measure 20cm3 of solution and the smallest graduations on the pipette are 0.1cm3 apart this means that the actual volume dispensed may be 0.05cm3 (which is 0.1 ÷ 2) above or below 20cm3.
 The actual amount dipensed will be between 19.95cm3 and 20.05cm3.

 To calculate the percentage error for this measurement